Federal Verification 2018-19

 Statement of Educational Purpose

-This statement will need to be submitted to our office by mail or in person, as we are required to collect the original.
+The original notarized statement and a copy of the identification acknowledged by the notary public will need to be submitted to our office by mail or in person.